Alex-M-2013/Number-Guessing-Game/README.md

 # Number-Guessing-Game
-- A simple Number Guessing Game made in Python3
+- A simple command-line Number Guessing Game made with Python3
 - Uses the __random__ module